Loupau38/Fake-ShapeBot-2.0/README.md

 Note : `cut` and `qcut` are mutually exclusive

-Additional features :
+### Additional features :

 - If the shape code starts with either `level`, `lvl` or `m` followed by a number, it will produce the shape for the corresponding milestone
 - Shape expansion : Colorable shapes (like `C`) not followed by a color will have `u` appended (`Cu`), uncolorable shapes (like `P` or `-`) not followed by `-` will have `-` appended (`P-` or `--`)

-No matter in which order you put your parameters in your shape code, they will be executed in the following order :<br>
+No matter in which order you put your parameters in your shape code, they will be executed in the following order :\
 milestone shapes, lfill, struct, shape expansion, fill, lsep, cut/qcut

-Display parameters :
+### Display parameters :

 Display parameters must be put outside of the `{}`, have a `/` in front of them and have a `:` separating the parameter name from the value (if there is one)